quic-weijshen/qrb_ros_samples/README.md

 # Launch the sample with image publisher, You can replace 'image_path' with the path to your desired image.
 ros2 launch sample_hrnet_pose_estimation launch_with_image_publisher.py image_path:=/opt/ros/jazzy/share/sample_hrnet_pose_estimation/input_image.jpg

-# Launch the sample with qrb ros camera
+# Launch the sample with qrb ros camera.
 ros2 launch sample_hrnet_pose_estimation launch_with_qrb_ros_camera.py
 ```

 Open a new terminal and use rqt to view topic `/pose_estimation_results`.